natebarksdale/natebarksdale.github.io/output/2021-06-21-study-of-the-day-a-massive-new-grant-will-explore-the-health-effects-of-religion-and-spirituality.md

 ---
 author: Nate Barksdale
 pubDatetime: 2021-06-21
-modDatetime: 2025-03-17
+modDatetime: 2025-03-17T15:44:53Z
 title: Study of the Day | A Massive New Grant Will Explore the Health Effects of Religion and Spirituality
 slug: study-of-the-day-a-massive-new-grant-will-explore-the-health-effects-of-religion-and-spirituality
 featured: false
 draft: false
 description: For 30 Years This Gold-Standard Study Has Generated Insights on Human Health
-emoji: 📝
+emoji: 🔬
 tags:
   - 🌀 Templeton
+  - ⛪ Religion
-  - 🎨 Knitting
+  - 🌍 Health
-  - 🦠 Germs
+  - ⚕️ Medicine
 haiku: |
-  Words flow like water,
-  Thoughts captured in black and white,
-  Stories come alive.
+  Lifelong health tracked well,
+  Spirit's role now takes the stage,
+  Insights like soft light.
-coordinates: [51.509865, -0.118092]
+coordinates: [51.4545, -2.5879]
 ---

-For the John Templeton Foundation, I wrote about Study of the Day | A Massive New Grant Will Explore the Health Effects of Religion and Spirituality.
+For the John Templeton Foundation, I wrote about how a longstanding study now investigates the health implications linked with religious and spiritual practices.

 > Since 1991, researchers based at the University of Bristol in the U.K. have been following the lives of 14,000 children and their families from the Avon region in the West of England, tracking details about their health, development, and relationships.
 Locally known as the ‘Children of the 90s’ project, and also as the Avon Longitudinal Study of Parents and Children (ALSPAC), the project is one of the most-detailed longitudinal population studies in the world.
 Beginning before birth, it has used a “collect everything that may contribute to health” philosophy to track the impact of a multitude of factors on the lives of its participants.
 To date, it has led to a number of remarkable breakthroughs, including the discovery that oily fish (such as salmon or sardines) eaten during pregnancy is associated with enhanced IQ and improved eyesight of children, and that exercising fifteen minutes a day may cut obesity risk by as much as half.
 Repeatedly its findings have led to public health policy changes.
 These include the fact that peanut allergies can result from peanut oil in creams used on babies, leading to warning labels being required on those preparations that still contain peanut (arachis) oil.
 >